ConfederacyOfGaia/Gaia/backgrounds.md

 *Prerequisite: Eshen*

 You are a member of one of the Eshen caravans.
 You know how to play a musical instrument of your choice, know the Eshen language, and automatically gain the Survival skill.
 Starting money for Eshen is very low, 1d4x10, but they will already have access to most equipment they will need, having been acquired from the community.
 If you take the Eshen background, you cannot take the Zephyran Militia background.
+All Eshen are trained in Martial Arts from a young ago, so you get the Martial Arts feat for free.

 ___
 - **Skill Proficiencies:** Survival